iodepo/odis-arch/docs/oihEngagement.md

 The above image is a first attempt at expressing these.
 Many of these are still in active developoment but early links to them are available.
 These links follow.

+While it is important to express all the various products, it is also importnat realize that some may have more value at various stages of the project.
+Expressed in green above are two potential early important deliverables that can foster early engagement in both the user and community spheres.

 * [The Book](https://book.oceaninfohub.org/)
 * [Search](https://search.oceaninfohub.org/)
 * [Dashboard](http://catalogue.gatewaygeo.ca:8501/odis/dashboard/)